s12v/aws-alb-firehose/README.md

-# Application load bakancer (ALB) to Kinesis Firehose lambda
+# Application load balancer (ALB) to Kinesis Firehose lambda

 Serverless function to stream access logs of Application ELB from S3 to Amazon Kinesis Firehose.